appressoas/django_cradmin/docs/guide_gettingstarted/gettingstartedguide_part_two.rst

             }
         )

-When we now go to the detial view for a message, the url in the browser reads ``http://localhost/gettingstarted/messages/public/detail/1``.
+When we now go to the detail view for a message, the url in the browser reads ``http://localhost/gettingstarted/messages/public/detail/1``.
 Now, we are going to stick with the url ``http://localhost/gettingstarted/messages/detail/1`` in our further work.